mohsinrasool/NextGEN-Flex-Slider-Template/readme.txt

 * First Revision

 == Upgrade Notice ==

+= 1.6 =
+* Allow multiple slider with different options on the same page or different pages
+* Centering the portrait images
+* Added option to change the background

 = 1.5 =
 * Fixed a critical bug of breaking words in content slider